 With a short time on your hands, you’re not going to see it all.
 The bus is a great option to get the lay of the land and pick some key points.
 Here are some of my picks.

 Quinta da Boeira

-There are many great places to enjoy port in the city, but since this is already included in the price of the bus tour, why not take advantage?
+There are many great places to enjoy the port in the city, but since this is already included in the price of the bus tour, why not take advantage?
 Plus, you’ll get an opportunity to stop by Quinta da Boeira, a grand villa, dating back to 1850, with pretty gardens.
-Sampling port in this setting is definitely an elevated experience.
+Although, sampling some port in this setting is an elevated experience.